LLeiSong/itsdm/cran-comments.md

 ### R CMD check

 There is no error or warning.
-It got notes related some URLs:
+It got some notes of invalid URLs only on some machines:

 ```
 Found the following (possibly) invalid URLs: